 Revaluations based on independent valuer appraisals are undertaken at least once every five years.
-However, if a class of asset experiences significant and volatile changes in fair value (where indicators suggest that the value of the class of asset may have changed by 5% or more from one reporting period to the next), it is subject to a comprehensive valuation in that reporting period, where practicable, regardless of the timing of the previous method of valuation.
+However, if a class of asset experiences significant changes in fair value, that class is subject to a comprehensive valuation in the reporting period, where practicable, regardless of the timing of the previous method of valuation.
+CEQ is programmed to undertake a comprehensive valuation during 2022-2023.